jdunkerley/ToDosElectron/README.md

   commonConfig)
 ```

+The first rule tells WebPack to run tslint at the prebuild step, before then moving on run the TypeScript compiler.
+The resolve option adds the TypeScript extensions into WebPack so it will look for both JavaScript and TypeScript files (including JSX or TSX files).

-Now we need to configure the build command within `packages.json`.
-Add the following block, assuming you don't have `scripts` section already (merge into it if you do):
+To add the build command to yarn or npm, add the following code to the `packages.json`.
+This is assuming you don't have `scripts` section already, if you do merge it in.

 ```js
   "scripts": {